Mohammed-Swillam/Funda-Assignment/README.md

 - When I tried to change it to a higher value than 25, I found that the api doesn't respect that newer value and still returns 25 results per page, but **it mistakenly  affects the ```AantalPaginas``` value**

 ### AI Usages
-- Generated DTOs from API response (I used Insomnia, a tool similat to Postman to fetch a sample of the api response, and provided it to CoPilot to quickly extract DTOs from the response)
+- Generated DTOs from API response (I used Insomnia, a tool similar to Postman, to fetch a sample of the api response, and provided it to CoPilot to quickly extract DTOs from the response)
-- I took the following suggestions from the AI and applied them using Github Copilot:
+- I took the following suggestions from the AI and applied them using GitHub Copilot:
   - Added more Exception handling cases inside `FundaApiClient.cs`
-  - Added ```TableFormatter``` class to display results when the app fetches and analyse requested data
+  - Added ```TableFormatter``` class to display results when the app fetches and analyzes requested data
   - Added friendly progress reporting during data fetching
-  - Although that I used Polly to implement a retry policy if the app hits the API rate limit, the AI further suggested the logic for setting up a delay between requests to avoid hitting the api rate limit, I added that and used the suggested calculation to set the delay value
+  - Although I used Polly to implement a retry policy if the app hits the API rate limit, the AI further suggested the logic for setting up a delay between requests to avoid hitting the api rate limit.
+I added that and used the suggested calculation to set the delay value
   - Applied a few suggested ```Console.WriteLine()``` statements to improve the user experience